 Developing Minimum Teaching Standards

 In order to protect players and the demand for proper instruction, the International Pickleball Teaching Professional Association (IPTPA) was formed. (see list of founding members) This first wave of instructors is meant to provide MINIMUM standards of teaching.
 Its primary objective is to distinguish those who understand the rules of play, have a thorough knowledge of the strategy, shot selections and proper stroke development specific to pickleball, while being able to consistently demonstrate those skills.
 These objectives will be met through a series of exams.
 The first will be a pass/fail 50 question written exam where the applicant must meet a minimum standard of 80%.
 Upon successful completion, the applicant will be required to take a skills exam (see video for required elements) where a minimum score of 80% will also be required to pass.
 Finally, the applicant will be observed teaching a one-hour lesson.
-It is the applicants responsibility to contact the director of a training/testing center (see list of centers) near you, while supplying a student for the observed lesson.
+It is the applicants responsibility to contact an IPTPA Director of a training/testing center near you, while supplying a student for the observed lesson.
+You can find an IPTPA Director in your area by visiting the Certified Members page.
 Once all tests have successfully been completed the candidate will be eligible for membership.
 Acceptance to IPTPA is complete after receiving member dues.
 Dues must be paid on annual basis to maintain membership.

 Certification is the First Step